 Overall cranial kinesis and kinematic components.-Suction feeding fishes had greater overall cranial kinesis, undergoing greater total shape change during feeding strikes, than did biters (Fig. 1).
-Across six components of cranial mobility, suction feeders had more diverse feeding kinematics, possessing an average of 13.53-fold greater variance among species than in biters (Table S2).
-Additionally, fishes that use biting had smaller mean values than those that use only suction for all kinematic components except for lower jaw rotation, and also displayed lower overall cranial kinesis (Fig. 2; Table S3).
+Across six components of cranial mobility, suction feeders had more diverse feeding kinematics, possessing an average of 13.53-fold greater variance among species than in biters (Supplementary Table S2 available on Dryad).
+Additionally, fishes that use biting had smaller mean values than those that use only suction for all kinematic components except for lower jaw rotation and also displayed lower overall cranial kinesis (Fig. 2; Supplementary Table S3 available on Dryad).
 A PCA of the six kinematic components resulted in all variables loading positively on PC1, which accounted for 65.9% of total variation and represented an axis of low to high mobility, with biters clustered low on PC1.
-PC2 (17.8% of total variation) primarily captured variation among suction feeders, with upper jaw protrusion and maxillary rotation loading positively and highly, but maximum gape loading strongly, but negatively on this axis (Fig. 3a; Fig. S3; Table S4).
+PC2 (17.8% of total variation) primarily captured variation among suction feeders, with upper jaw protrusion and maxillary rotation loading positively and highly, but maximum gape loading strongly, but negatively on this axis (Fig. 3a; Supplementary Fig. S3 and Table S4 available on Dryad).

 Head shape diversity.-Feeding mode had a strong effect on head shape.
 When visualized in the first two axes of a PCA, feeding mode separated species into two minimally overlapping groups (Fig. 3b).
 Head depth and mouth size were major contributors to this separation, correlating most strongly with PC1 (40% of total variation) and PC2, respectively (29.1% of total variation).
 Biters occupied parts of the morphospace associated with deeper heads and smaller mouths as compared to suction feeders.
-Disparity (i.e., variance) of head shape in suction feeders was 1.54x that of biters but was not statistically different (p = 0.15).
+Disparity (i.e., variance) of head shape in suction feeders was $1.54 \times$ that of biters but was not statistically different (p=0.15).

-Convergence among biters.-We found strong evidence for convergent evolution in kinematics of species that use both biting and suction (C_I =0.404; p < 0.0001), indicating that biters have closed 40% of the maximum distance in kinematic phenotype space between their lineages.
+Convergence among biters.-We found strong evidence for convergent evolution in the kinematics of species that use both biting and suction ($C_1 = 0.404$; P < 0.0001), indicating that biters have closed 40% of the maximum distance in kinematic phenotype space between their lineages.
 An estimated 20.2% of the total evolution of kinematic components and total cranial kinesis in biters brought these putatively convergent taxa closer together (C_3) (Fig. 4).
 Consistent with the results for trait means and variances, biters converged on lower cranial kinesis and lower variation among species in kinesis than suction feeding species.